EdmundGoodman/Warwick_modelling/writeup/writeup.md

 ![NBM average simulation without product in use, focussing on resistances and isolation graph](./diagrams/graph3.png)

-A graph showing the change of frequency in Meropenem and Colistin resistances as well as isolation over time, having averaged 10 runs without the product in use.
+Above is a graph showing the change of frequency in Meropenem and Colistin resistances as well as isolation over time, having averaged 10 runs without the product in use.
 As resistance to Colistin naturally yields resistance again Meropenem in the model, the frequency of resistance to Meropenem is always higher than that to Colistin.
 It is clear that isolation is lagging behind the spread of resistant pathogens, with many people who carry and could spread pathogens resistant to Meropenems not being put into isolation.
 At peak levels, resistance to Meropenem and Colistin reaches 496.8 and 256.5 respectively, while peak isolation reaches 295.5.

+![NBM average simulation with product in use, focussing on resistances and isolation graph](./diagrams/graph4.png)

-A graph showing the change of frequency in Meropenem and Colistin resistances as well as isolation over time, having averaged 10 runs with the product in use.
+Above is a graph showing the change of frequency in Meropenem and Colistin resistances as well as isolation over time, having averaged 10 runs with the product in use.
 As resistance to Colistin naturally yields resistance again Meropenem in the model, the frequency of resistance to Meropenem is always higher than that to Colistin, however only by a slight amount.
 The frequency of resistance to Meropenem and that of being put into isolation is almost indistinguishable, as everyone who is resistant to Meropenem is put into isolation.
 The frequency of resistance to Meropenem is slightly higher than isolation levels while the disease is still spreading since patients only enter isolation the timestep after they develop Meropenem-resistance.
 At peak levels, resistance to Meropenem and Colistin reaches 323.6 and 271.7 respectively, while peak isolation reaches 313.5.

 The first notable takeaway when comparing the data is the difference in frequency of resistance to Meropenem.
 At peak levels, not using the product increases the frequency of resistance to Meropenem by 53%.
 This is because patients who carry resistant pathogens are quickly put into isolation when using the product, preventing further spread.
 Notably, peak isolation is only 6% higher, which suggests that it is not merely putting more people into isolation that prevents spread.

-![NBM average simulation with product in use, focussing on resistances and isolation graph](./diagrams/graph4.png)

 Looking at timestep 30, isolation in the averaged run with the product is at 75.1, while isolation in the averaged run without the product is at 49.9, a massive 50.5% increase.